Originally published in The Tablet in March, 2006, and republished here in 2015. This version is slightly edited.

 Brett Gladmann (University of British Columbia) presented calculations showing that microbe-bearing meteorites launched by impacts from Earth could actually reach Titan.
 Would that provide the seeds of life for Jonathan’s blimps to find?
 “Don’t ask me,” Brett replied.
 “I’m just the pizza delivery boy.”

-Indeed, the week before the meeting I had visited New Orleans, a city whose devastation is still indescribable.
+Indeed, the week before the meeting I had visited New Orleans, a city whose devastation was indescribable.
 There are no shortages of places that need our resources, both financial and human.
 But for one week, a thousand planetary scientists remembered that this universe of storms and human tragedy is also a place of surprise and delight; that the joy of discovery can give us the strength to face tragedy.
 It is evidence of God’s presence across the Universe.